panda3d/panda3d-docs/introduction/installation-windows.rst

 .. image:: environvariables2.png

-Now double click the PATH (or Path) line. a small window opens containing a series of directories separated by semicolons.
+Now double-click the PATH (or Path) line.
+A small window opens containing a series of directories separated by semicolons.
 Add Panda3D's bin and python directories to the end of the PATH.